 Take the kids to the Lego Store

-Due to the popularity of the store, it often reaches full capacity and queuing is required, therefore if a trip to the Lego Store is on the top of your things to go in Leicester Square list then arrive early prevent waiting a longtime to shop.
+Due to the popularity of the store, it often reaches full capacity and queuing is required, therefore if a trip to the Lego Store is on the top of your things to go in Leicester Square list then arrive early prevent waiting for a long time to shop.

 Create your own pizza at Mod Pizza

 If you are looking for somewhere affordable to eat in Leicester Square then head to Mod Pizza.
 Mod Pizza offers made to order fresh dough pizzas where you can choose unlimited toppings and watch your pizza be made in front of you.
-At present there are over 30 toppings to choose from and as the price remains the same regardless of the amount of toppings you choose, you will be able to create a pizza master piece.
+At present, there are over 30 toppings to choose from and as the price remains the same regardless of the number of toppings you choose, you will be able to create a pizza masterpiece.